 A course focusing on the function and interpretation of cultural arrangements and practices and their implications for working in a cross-cultural context.
-Offered alternate years.
+Fulfills a General Education Tier III Cross-Cultural Experience.
+Offered: Alternate years.

 SO 225.
 Issues of Developing Nations I (3)